 a.
 Enter a sample log.

 b.
-Select part of the log content according to the needs of retrieval and analysis, and click "grouping".
-After a successful grouping, it will be specially displayed, indicating that this part will be extracted as a key-value grouping.
+Select part of the log content as needed, and click Group.
+A grouped part will be highlighted and to be extracted as a key-value pair.

 c.
-Repeat step b above until all the key-value to be extracted is grouped.
+Repeat Step b until you get all the key-value pairs you want.

 a.
 Enter a sample log.